Feliks Steuer

 Feliks Steuer (November 5, 1889 – May 30, 1950) was a Silesian educationist.

+Education and career

-Born in Zülkowitz (then Prussian Silesia, now Sulków in Poland), he was educated in Leobschütz (Czech: Hlubčice, Polish: Głubczyce).
+Born in Zülkowitz (then Prussian Silesia, now Sulków in Poland).

+He was educated in Leobschütz (Czech: Hlubčice, Polish: Głubczyce).
 He studied Slavic languages at the Faculty of Philology in Innsbruck and in the University of Breslau (German: Universität Breslau; Latin: Universitas Wratislaviensis; Polish: Uniwersytet Wrocławski).

+He was an author of several books on Silesian language, and a creator of the Steuer's Silesian Alphabet (Silesian: Steuerowy szrajbůnek).

+World war I

 During World War I, he fought in the Western Front where was injured and lost his leg.
 After the war he was a director in two gymnasiums in Katowice (Upper Silesia).
-He was an author of several books on Silesian language, and a creator of the Steuer's Silesian Alphabet (Silesian: Steuerowy szrajbůnek).